RustedSilver/orcana/README.md

 ## 🧠 What is this?

-**[Orcana]** is an experimental tool I'm working on **[to add additional functionality on a docker compose orchestration]**.
+**Orcana** is an experimental tool I'm working on **to add additional functionality on a docker compose orchestration**.
-It's mainly intended for use in **[single-node environment like, a single server on top of docker compose]**, and it may or may not evolve into something more robust.
+It's mainly intended for use in **single-node environment like, a single server on top of docker compose**, and it may or may not evolve into something more robust.

 ## 🔍 Why?

-Because I modified an old PC into a home server and am running a local infrastructure with docker on it.
-I needed something that simplified **[my docker compose orchestration as I did not want to use kubernetes or swarm as they are overkil]**.
+Because I repurposed an old PC into a home server and started running a local infrastructure using Docker, I wanted a simpler way to manage my Docker Compose setup.
+Kubernetes and Swarm felt like overkill for a single-node environment, so I set out to build something lightweight that fit my needs.
-I couldn’t find an existing tool that fit exactly what I wanted, so I decided to roll my own.
-It’s also an excuse to learn more about **[golang and building cli applications]**.
+I couldn’t find an existing tool that did exactly what I had in mind, so I decided to roll my own — and it's also a great excuse to dive deeper into Go and learn more about building CLI applications.

 ## 🚀 Current Status

 Very immature.
 It kind of works, sometimes.
 I'm still figuring out:

-- [It requires docker & docker compose preinstalled.
-Will not work with old version of compose "docker-compose"]
-- [Till now the only thing it does is giving the possibility to enable dissable a services on a compose file, similiar to helm on kubernetes]
-- [I want it to become something more mature for a local server.
-At the moment it runs docker compose as an exec Command.
-I might view other alternatives]
+- Requires **Docker** and **Docker Compose** (the newer `docker compose` CLI).
+  It **won't work** with the legacy `docker-compose` binary.
+- Currently, the only feature is the ability to **enable or disable services** within a Compose file — similar in spirit to how Helm manages components in Kubernetes.
+- The goal is for this to evolve into a more **mature tool for managing local servers**.
+  At the moment, it simply wraps `docker compose` using `exec.Command`, but I'm exploring better ways to integrate with the Docker API in the future.

 ## 🛠 Tech Stack

-- [go/cobra]
+- go/cobra
-- [go-yaml]
+- go-yaml
 - Whatever else I feel like adding as I go

 ## 📦 Installation (if it even makes sense right now)